neverRare/butter/doc/language/function.md

 # Function

-Function is a reusable expression that are executed on every call.
+Function is a reusable set of code that are executed on every call.

 ```butter
 say_hello(name) => "hello " ++ name ++ "!";